 Meanwhile, in some markets where e-commerce is still maturing, we see categories aligned to self-care become more of a digital affair.
 In India, where e-commerce is swiftly growing, but where traditional trade channels remain prolific, 43% of urban Indian online shoppers say they purchase hair and body care products via e-commerce due to COVID-19.
 And in Italy, more than 2 in 10 surveyed shoppers now purchase fashion, hair, and body care products online because of COVID-19 conditions.

 The good news for marketers is that trust can scale very quickly in an online environment, particularly since e-commerce has proven to be such a necessity to homebound consumers.

 E-commerce represents a lifeline to many consumers who’ve chosen to minimize physical retail shopping this year.
-Because of this, there’s a heightened opportunity to engage with categories like fresh foods that have historically been harder to sell online.
+Because of this, there’s a heightened opportunity to engage with categories, such as fresh foods, that have historically been harder to sell online.

 Trust has long been a major barrier to e-commerce adoption.
 In fact, many of the top reasons why surveyed shoppers globally don’t consider purchasing online relate to a lack of trust in product quality (26%) or concerns about product expiration (29%).
 But when trust can be earned, it can encourage and build the shopping basket across a multitude of categories.

 For example, 50% of surveyed shoppers across markets say they are more likely to purchase groceries from online retailers that offer fresh food products.
 Getting it right with fresh foods sold online could translate into bigger baskets that include other grocery and non-food items.